salomonelli/best-resume-ever/README.md

 ### Exporting resumes as PDF

 When finished, run `npm start` and run `npm run PDF` in a new console window to generate resumes as PDF.
-You will find the all resumes as PDFs in `/pdf`.
+You will find all resumes as PDFs in `/pdf`.

 ### Adjusting stylings and layout

 Feel free to adjust stylings.
 This project uses LESS.
 Under `/less` global stylings are defined.
-Concerning the resumes, you will find here imported fonts and the page layout.
-To see how to adjust the page layout see 'Page size'.
-To add fonts see 'Add fonts'.
+You will find here imported fonts and the page layout.

 Each resume has its own directory.
 For example 'resume-1' is under `/resumes/resume-1`.
 Each resume directory contains a Mustache template and a less-file.
 Font-sizes and box-shadows are being adjusted automatically.
-Therefore please read: XX and XX.

 #### Font-Sizes